-We all know exercise is good for your body, and it can improve your health and reduce the risk of numerous lifestyle diseases, including heart disease, diabetes, obesity, and hypertension, among others.
+There are numerous benefits exercise can have on an individual’s health such as reducing diseases, including heart disease, diabetes, obesity, and hypertension, among others.
 Another benefit of exercise is that it burns calories and can help promote weight loss.
-Physical activity of any form increases your energy expenditure, so exercise can contribute to creating a calorie deficit necessary to lose body fat.
-That said, the number of calories you burn in a workout depends on a variety of factors, one of which is the type of exercise you perform.
+Physical activity of any type increases your energy expenditure, which can contribute to creating a calorie deficit necessary for losing weight.
+That said, the number of calories you burn in a given workout depends on various factors, one of which, depends on the activity you partake in.

 - Do You Burn More Calories Walking or Riding a Stationary Bike?

-Exercise bikes include stationary bikes like upright bikes and recumbent stationary bikes, as well as indoor cycles, which are also called spin bikes.
+There are various bikes including stationary bikes, also known as upright bikes, recumbent stationary bikes (which simulate sitting on a chair and peddling), as well as indoor cycles, which are also called spin bikes.
 Exercise bike workouts are a great way to improve your aerobic fitness and strengthen your legs while minimizing joint stress.
-You can also potentially burn a decent number of calories in an exercise bike workout.
-Curious to know how many calories you burn on an exercise bike?
-We answer this question and provide tips to burn more calories on an exercise bike below.
+You can also potentially burn a fair number of calories in an exercise bike workout.
+Curious to know how many calories you burn during a bike sweat session?
+Continue reading and check out our pro tips to burn the most calories on an exercise bike!

 Unfortunately, there’s not an easy answer or simple formula you can use to determine exactly how many calories you burn on an exercise bike.
 Numerous factors impact the actual number of calories burned in an exercise bike workout.
 Taking these factors into consideration can help you get a more accurate estimation of your actual energy expenditure.
 The primary factors that impact the number of calories you burn riding an exercise bike include the following: